edbennett/dataaid-gettingstarted/_episodes/02-ssh-keys.md

 ## Creating a key pair

 You may already have an SSH key on your machine.
-To check this, open a shell and run:
+To check this, open a shell (Git Bash if you are on Windows) and run:

 ~~~
 $ ls ~/.ssh/id_rsa